michalkac/OS-Railway-New-Tracks-Turnouts-Servo-Controll/README.md

 5. If it comes to mechanism cover screws, you need M1.4mm screws 6mm long.
 You can use shorter screws if You drill the cover screw holes with 2.5mm drill to make screw heads covered.
 6. For servo mount, You can Youe M2x6mm screws.

-Its my first contact with 3d modeling, i am aware it is not perfect but i can guarantee it does work.
+Its my first contact with creating 3d models, i am aware it is not perfect but i can guarantee it does work.

 ![Model image](https://github.com/michalkac/OS-Railway-New-Tracks-Turnouts-Servo-Controll/blob/main/IMGs/s1.jpg?raw=true)